rakesh2206/warehouse/README.md

 # warehouse
-A Spring Boot JPA project to Add Artciles and product from JSON file and then crud operation
+A Micronut program with in memoery database h2  to Add Artciles and product from JSON file and then crud operation